Al-Attiya Gate — Palimpsest of Memory

 The Al-Attiya Gate stands alone in District 13, Msheireb — today at the center of an empty parking lot, once the threshold to a grand courtyard house.
 This gate is one of the few remaining fragments of Qatar’s early modern architectural heritage, linked to the Al-Attiya family and belonging to what architect Ibrahim Mohamed Jaidah has described as the “Arabian Deco” phase: a synthesis of traditional Islamic motifs with modern influences that arrived during the oil boom era.

-Its hand-crafted details — gypsum ornamentation and wrought ironwork of palm trees, vegetation, three-dimensional flowers, and geometric patterns — once embodied hospitality and prosperity.
-Historic photographs suggest the original house grew incrementally around a tree-shaded courtyard until its demolition in 2022, leaving only the gate behind.
+Its hand-crafted details — gypsum ornamentation and wrought ironwork of geometries, vegetation, three-dimensional flowers, and geometric patterns — once embodied hospitality and prosperity.
+Archival aerial photographs suggest the original house grew incrementally around a tree-shaded courtyard until its demolition in 2022, leaving only the gate behind.

 The Proposal

 Our project preserves the gate’s memory while embracing its suspended state between presence and absence.
-Rather than reconstructing the demolished house, we reimagine it as a public, open-air courtyard park — a contemporary landscape of platforms and experiences that encircle, but never touch, the gate.
-This creates a dialogue between two worlds: the tangible remnant that anchors the site, and the imagined archaeology that unfolds around it like a contemporary carpet inspired by Arabian Deco motifs.
+We reimagine in our proposal what once has been here; a project that invites the community to re-live an experience the warmth of a Qatari House.
+A public, open-air courtyard park — a contemporary landscape of platforms and experiences that encircle and embraces the gate, keeping it central to the space, celebrating its presence.
+This creates a dialogue between two worlds: the tangible remnant that anchors the site, and the imagined archaeology that unfolds around it like a contemporary carpet of motifs inspired by Arabian Deco motifs.

 Materiality and Climate Response

-Design strategies draw from Doha’s climate and material heritage, grounding the project in sustainability and resilience.
+Design strategies draw from Doha’s climate and traditional material, grounding the project in sustainability and resilience.

-Rammed earth platforms form the base of the park, echoing the tones of Doha’s soil while offering natural thermal regulation.
+The mosaic platforms is constructed from Rammed earth creating the terrain of the park, echoing the tones of Doha’s soil while offering natural thermal regulation, a material from and to earth.

-A suspended terracotta canopy with an integrated coolant grid diffuses sunlight and generates pleasant microclimates.
+For shade; a suspended weaved terracotta canopy flows in a form that mimics the iron work that once was the crown of the gate; with an integrated coolant grid; diffuses sunlight and generates pleasant microclimates.

-Living green walls soften the urban heat, improve air quality, and provide herbs and vegetables for community use.
+Living green walls, that carrris the community garden and herbs wall; soften the urban heat, improve air quality, and provide the material for the community kitchen that sits under it, cultivated and cared for by the community users.

 A Living Palimpsest